m2lawrence/LINQ-Language-Intergrated-Query/README.md

 3. Arrays Generics, uses In Memory Objects.

-//Use the "DataContext" class to do your LINQ expressions on: public DataClasses1DataContext()
+Use the "DataContext" class to do your LINQ expressions on: public DataClasses1DataContext()

 HOW TO DO LINQ:
-// 1.
-Install the package LINQ.
+1. Install the package LINQ.

-// 2.
-RC Project, add, new item, Data tab, LINQ to SQL classes.
+2. RC Project, add, new item, Data tab, LINQ to SQL classes.
 Makes: DataClasses1.dbml

-// 3.
-RC DataConnections on the left, add, use wizard to make con string to your table.
+3. RC DataConnections on the left, add, use wizard to make con string to your table.

-// 4.
-Drag and drop your table onto the page: DataClasses1.dbml
+4. Drag and drop your table onto the page: DataClasses1.dbml

-// 5.
-Write your LINQ query and bind it to a GridView.
+5. Write your LINQ query and bind it to a GridView.